 Welcome to Best Western Eresin Taxim

-Best Western Eresin Taxim 4 star hotel hotel in Istanbul, Turkey features 70 comfortable rooms and provides many services to fulfill business travelers’ needs for a comfortable trip as well as seminar and conference facilities.
+Best Western Eresin Taxim 4 star hotel in Istanbul, Turkey features 70 comfortable rooms and provides many services to fulfill business travelers’ needs for a comfortable trip as well as seminar and conference facilities.
 Best Western Eresin Taxim hotel is located within the business and shopping district and very close to the historical sites and many attractive interest points such as Dolmabahce Palace, Ataturk Cultural Center, Yildiz Palace, Museum of Fine Arts, Ortakoy Mosque, Lutfi Kirdar Congress & Exhibition Center and Hilton Exhibition Center.

-Best Western Eresin Taxim 4 star hotel hotel in Istanbul, Turkey features 70 comfortable rooms and provides many services to fulfill business travelers’ needs for a comfortable trip as well as seminar and conference facilities.
+Best Western Eresin Taxim 4 star hotel in Istanbul, Turkey features 70 comfortable rooms and provides many services to fulfill business travelers’ needs for a comfortable trip as well as seminar and conference facilities.

 Best Western Eresin Taxim hotel is located within the business and shopping district and very close to the historical sites and many attractive interest points such as Dolmabahce Palace, Ataturk Cultural Center, Yildiz Palace, Museum of Fine Arts, Ortakoy Mosque, Lutfi Kirdar Congress & Exhibition Center and Hilton Exhibition Center.